-(1) The carrier supports passengers with cognitive challenges or those who are not self-reliant.
+- (1) The carrier supports passengers with cognitive challenges or those who are not self-reliant.
 The Travel Companion Program allows passengers who require the support of a travel companion to qualify for discounted companion fares.
-Refer to the Harbour Air website (harbourair.com) for qualification requirements.

-(2) Qualified passengers in the Travel Companion Program pay the regular flight fare, and the companion pays a \$0 fare for a return trip.
-Please note, companion fares are subject to carbon offset taxes, fuel surcharges, applicable port/dock fees, and taxes.
+Refer to the Harbour Air website (harbourair.com) for qualification requirements. - (2) Qualified passengers in the Travel Companion Program pay the regular flight fare, and the companion pays a \$0 fare for a return trip.
+Please note, companion fares are subject to applicable fees and taxes, such as the sustainability fee, fuel surcharges, applicable port/dock fees, and taxes.
 The return flight (\$0 fare, plus taxes and fees) is applicable for the next available Harbour Air flight (to the original departure location) or companions can request an alternative time of day depending on availability.

-Rule 75: Acceptance of Animals (Pets and Search and Rescue Dogs)
+Rule 75: Acceptance of Animals (Pets, Service Dogs, and Search and Rescue Dogs)